 Booking a ticket for a free event does not guarantee a place on the day.
 Doors usually open 15 minutes before an event starts and we advise arriving before the scheduled start time to claim a place.
 We hold some spaces for people with access requirements.
 If you have any access requests or requirements, email us at email@example.com or call 020 7611 2222.

-This event will have live speech-to-text transcription for visitors who are deaf, deafened and hard of hearing.
+This event will have live speech-to-text transcription for visitors who are D/deaf or hard of hearing.
 If you would like to come along, email us at firstname.lastname@example.org or call 020 7611 2222.